nhzandi/AccelerationExplorer/README.md

 Acceleration Explorer usees a median filter designed to smooth the data points based on a timeconstant in units of seconds.
 The median filter will take the median of the samples that occur over a period defined by the time constant... the number of samples that are considered is known as the filter window.
 The approach allows the filter window to be defined over a period of time, instead of a fixed number of samples.

+### Comparing Smoothing Filter Performance

+The Noise Activity within Acceleration Explorer will compare the root-mean-sqaured (RMS) average of all three filters and the raw sensor output in real-time.
+THe RMS is the average variance from the mean of the sensor output.
+This allows users to quickly configure and compare the performance of different smoothing filters simultaneously.
+In general, I feel the mean filter offers the best compromise between smoothing and response of the three filters.

 Useful Links:

 * [Acceleration Explorer Home Page](http://www.kircherelectronics.com/accelerationexplorer/accelerationexplorer)